 Debt Securities.
 The Fund may invest in debt securities.
 A debt security is a security consisting of a certificate or other evidence of a debt (secured or unsecured) on which the issuing company or governmental body promises to pay the holder thereof a fixed, variable, or floating rate of interest for a specified length of time, and to repay the debt on the specified maturity date.
 Some debt securities, such as zero coupon bonds, do not make regular interest payments but are issued at a discount to their principal or maturity value.
 Debt securities include a variety of fixed income obligations, including, but not limited to, corporate bonds, government securities, municipal securities, convertible securities, mortgage-backed securities, and asset-backed securities.
-Debt securities include investment-grade securities, non-investment-grade securities, and unrated securities.
 Debt securities are subject to a variety of risks, such as interest rate risk, income risk, call/prepayment risk, inflation risk, credit risk, and (in the case of foreign securities) country risk and currency risk.

 Corporate Debt Securities.
 The Fund may seek investment in corporate debt securities representative of one or more high yield bond or credit derivative indices, which may change from time to time.
 Selection will generally not be dependent on independent credit analysis or fundamental analysis performed by the Adviser.
 The Fund may invest in all grades of corporate debt securities including below investment grade as discussed below.
-See Appendix A for a description of corporate bond ratings.
+See Appendix B for a description of corporate bond ratings.
 The Fund may also invest in unrated securities.